Freendo Faucets Review & Rating Updated: 03/23/18

 Not all of these registered marks are in active use.
 Some are apparently being reserved for the future.
 All of the products sold under these brands, however, are from China.

-The Huayi Group makes designer faucets, some of which have begun to attract international attention.
+The Huayi Group makes a collection of designer faucets, some of which have begun to attract international attention.
 The Eva faucet, for example, has been listed by Red Dot 21, the European design magazine, as an example of excellent 21st-century design.

-Many Freendo faucets are sold in North America by companies other than CMI, although not under the Freendo name.
+Many Freendo faucets are also sold in North America by other companies, although not under the Freendo name.
 Some faucets sold by Northern Central Distributing as These companies buy their faucets directly from Huayi rather than through CMI.

 If clicking through the website proves too tedious, CMI also has its entire faucet catalog available for download in .pdf format.

-Imported faucets made in China and Taiwan comparable to Freendo include:
+Imported faucets made in China comparable to Freendo include:

-However, while Freendo faucets are legal to sell and install in Canada, they violate the U.S. Energy Policy and Conservation Act and are illegal to sell in the United States.
+However, while Freendo faucets are legal to sell and install in Canada, they violate the U.S. Energy Policy and Conservation Act and are not legal to sell in the United States.

 We are continuing to research the company.
 If you have experience with Freendo faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.